liyanasaleem2003/BiteBot/README.md

 npm start
 ```
-The frontend will be available at http://localhost:3000
+The frontend is deployed at: https://bitebot-frontend.onrender.com

 3. Backend Setup:
 ```bash